Web Design

 What Good Maintenance Reporting Looks Like

-What EZQ Marketing Charges for Maintenance
+EZQ Marketing Maintenance Plans

-We keep pricing straightforward.
+We keep our pricing straightforward.

 Basic plan ($99/month): Hosting, SSL, weekly updates, daily backups, uptime monitoring, monthly report.